For Pet Owners

 Our doctors, certified veterinary technicians and assistants are skilled, experienced, and, compassionate.
 Our goal is to create the best referral process possible and it is through exceptional service and communication that this goal can be obtained.
 While your pet is under our care, you and your referring veterinarian will be kept up to date on your pet’s status, diagnosis, and treatment.

-The Central Toronto Referral Clinic has state-of-the-art technology to offer the best possible care to our patients.
+The Central Toronto Referral Clinic has advanced technology to offer exceptional care to our patients.
 Our clinic is equipped with a Computed Tomography (CT) scanner, which is a high resolutions X-ray tool that produces 3D images of patients.
 CT is a non-invasive method that allows the specialist to produce rapid, precise, and clear dimensional images of organs, bones, and tissue.

 Patients must be referred to The Central Toronto Veterinary Referral Clinic by their family veterinarian.
 A referral form can be downloaded from our website and filled out by your family veterinarian that details your pet’s problem and identifies the appropriate specialty department to see your pet.